ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 Still better than letting my wife drive!

 But this goldfish business is no joke.
 I might go belly up myself.
-What's so funny, Doc?
+What're you laughing for, Doc?
 Ain't you supposed to be pumping my stomach?
 I feel like a car battery with all these wires in me.
 I tell ya, I got more cords than a rock band.
 I’d love to sign your liability wavers, but my wife’s the power of attorney.
 How you think she got the house in the divorce?
-I mean, I guess I'm a lucky guy, 'cause I get to look death in the face and say "Hey pal, what took ya so long?"
+I mean, I guess I'm a lucky guy, 'cause at the end I can look death in the face and ask, "What took ya so long?"
 I tell ya.
+He was probably banging my wife!

+You guys have been great, but I've got a coma to get to!

 --------